 - instrumentation and controls

-- information services (hardware, services, applications and infrastructure)
+- information services (digital projects, hardware, applications and infrastructure)

 - maintenance services